thegazettedata/data-processing/projects/ia-census/readme.md

 #About this project

-This shell script downloads data from Census Reporter using [their api](https://github.com/censusreporter/census-api/blob/master/API.md) and merges them all into one JSON file, before merging them with a GeoJSON file.
-Data includes: Population, poverty rate, median household income and more.
+This shell script downloads data from Census Reporter using [their API](https://github.com/censusreporter/census-api/blob/master/API.md) and the Bureau of Labor Statistics, using [their API](http://www.bls.gov/developers/home.htm).
+It then merges all this data into one JSON file, before merging it with a GeoJSON file.

+Census data includes: Population, poverty rate, median household income and more.
+The downloaded and merging happen in process-census.sh.

+BLS data includes: unemployment.
+The downloading and merging happen in process-bls.sh.

 The default geography is Iowa counties but that can be changed in globals.sh.
 This file is also where you set the Census topics (population, poverty, etc.) you want downloaded and merged.

 The [JQ command-line JSON processor](https://stedolan.github.io/jq/) is used to merge the API feeds together into one file.

+Finally, a basic [Leaflet map](https://github.com/Leaflet/Leaflet) is created to make sure the geojson file was created properly.
+The map is outputs/index.html.